 A Pallet- I am lucky that where my husband works there are tons that he can get for free.
 But if you aren’t as lucky, check around your local lumber yard, shipping plants and ask friends to see if they have pallets that you can have or buy at an inexpensive price.

 Paint in three colors- Red, White, and Blue (Use craft paint it is cheaper than buying the regular paint)

 A Paint roller- I find that these are easier to use than a regular paintbrush.

 So now you have all these items.
 Let’s get started.

-Next you will start with the red paint.
-You will want to paint ever other board red.
+Next, you will start with the red paint.
+You will want to paint every other board red.
 Like this.

 Let the red paint dry for awhile, I was doing this outside so it took no time at all for it dry.
 Then using your white paint, paint the boards that you skipped.
 It is okay if you get some on the red part that is what being able to do touch ups at the end comes in.

-Once again let the white paint dry.Like I said before drying time will depend on the weather were you live.
-In North Carolina it is hot so it took no time at all to dry.
+Once again let the white paint dry.Like I said before drying time will depend on the weather where you live.
+In North Carolina, it is hot so it took no time at all to dry.
 Now get ready to use that blue paint.
 Remember that square in the corner I had you make go back and paint that square blue.